 If you upgrade to the $4 per month paid plan, you also get phishing protection, a website scanner, a network security verification tool, and protection against ransomware.
 Keeping your Android device secure is easy with these tips.

 According to many analysts and commentators, Android antivirus apps are not necessary.
 Many of the Android applications currently available may be redundant due to the modern Android OS.

 You are probably safe if you only install apps from the Play Store.
-In addition to scanning your device for potentially harmful apps from the Google Play Store, Google Play Protect will check apps from the Google Play Store automatically before you download them.
+In addition to scanning your device for potentially harmful apps from the Google Play Store, Google Play Protect will automatically check apps from the Google Play Store before you download them.